Meet the Staff

 Sam Rosser, Sports Editor

-As one of the newest members of Tornado Times Newspaper, junior Sam Rosser has taken on the duty of being Sports Editor and challenging classes such as AP English Language, AP U.S. History and Journalism two all to prepare himself for his biggest goal: to be the 52nd president of the United States.
+As one of the newest members of Tornado Times Newspaper, senior Sam Rosser has taken on the duty of being Assistant Gray Page Editor and challenging classes such as AP English Literature and Composition, AP U.S. Government and Politics and Journalism to all to prepare himself for his biggest goal: to be the 52nd president of the United States.

-Rosser has started to think about college options and aims to attend Georgetown or George Washington University in all 2018 and “successfully complete” either school’s law program.
+Rosser has started to think about college options and aims to attend George Washington University in all 2018 and “successfully complete” either school’s law program.